Munawwar/SahteReact/README.md

 One can do `rootElement.sahteReactInstance` to get access to the view object from the developer tools.
 It is only for debugging purposes.
 Never use it in code.

-### Sahte "Redux" - AKA performance improvement for large views
+### Sahte State Store - AKA performance improvement for large views

-Sahte React comes with a simplified singleton redux-like state store, so that you can have multiple views with common states stored in there.
+Sahte React comes with a simplified global state store, so that you can have multiple views with common states stored in it.
 Updating the store data will re-render connected views automatically.

 ```js
 // initialize global store